R400m and counting: public sector bosses cash in as SOEs flounder

 The minister said the fund also does not follow department of public service and administration remuneration rules, instead benchmarking against private sector norms.

-The Revenue Service commissioner received a guaranteed package of R8.2m with a R2m performance bonus paid in 2024/25 for the previous year’s performance.
+The South African Revenue Service commissioner received a guaranteed package of R8.2m with a R2m performance bonus paid in 2024/25 for the previous year’s performance.
 A bonus of R2.4m was paid the year before.

 R400m and counting: public sector bosses cash in as SOEs flounder